 Is Divorce Mediation Right for Your Multi State Divorce?When seeking a multi state divorce, the best candidates for working with us using this type of mediation to end their marriage are couples in which:

-At least one spouse meets the residency requirements of the home state.
+At least one spouse (the filing spouse) meets the residency requirement of the home state.

-If at least one party (you or your spouse) lives in California, Illinois, New Jersey, New York, Pennsylvania, or Washington State, and meets the residency requirements for that state, you can mediate your interstate divorce with us.
+If at least one party (the filing spouse) lives in California, Illinois, New Jersey, New York, Pennsylvania, Washington State, Michigan, Colorado, Minnesota or Wisconsin, and meets the residency requirement or requirements for that state, you can mediate your interstate divorce with us.

 Both parties want to mediate and are willing to actively participate in the mediation process.